While Stonehenge is a firm favourite of hippies and tourists alike, many leave the stones feeling a little disappointed.

 Up-close, the stones are utterly amazing – don’t let anyone tell you otherwise!

-They’re huge – some are apparently up to nine metres tall (I just remember thinking they were at least three times as big as the largest stones at Avebury – also well worth a visit).
+They’re huge – some are apparently up to nine metres tall (three times as big as the largest stones at Avebury – also well worth a visit).
 They’re a beautiful greenish-blue.

 Behave yourself during the ceremony

 I know my readers would never disgrace themselves at a religious event.
-But just in case you’ve never attended a pagan ceremony before, here’s what not to do:
+But just in case you’ve never attended a conscious ceremony before, here’s what not to do:

 Don’t view everything through your mobile phone screen (thereby forcing people behind you to do the same).
 Turn your devices off and take photos later.
 Enjoy the moment.
 Let the words wash over you, even if you’re not interested in the spiritual side of the event (and by the way, if you’re not – why elbow your way to the front of the crowd?).